elephaint/pgbm/README.md

 # PGBM #

-Probabilistic Gradient Boosting Machines (PGBM) is a gradient boosting framework in Python based on PyTorch.
+Probabilistic Gradient Boosting Machines (PGBM) is a probabilistic gradient boosting framework in Python based on PyTorch.
 It provides the following advantages over existing frameworks:
 * Probabilistic regression estimates instead of only point estimates.
+* Auto-differentiation of custom loss functions.
 * Native GPU-acceleration.
-* Auto-differentiation of custom loss functions.

 It is aimed at users interested in solving large-scale tabular probabilistic regression problems, such as probabilistic time series forecasting.
 For more details, read [the paper](arxiv-link).